IvetteSanchez-Perez/IvetteSanchez-Perez/README.md

 - 🌱 I’m currently learning HTML and CSS
 - 📫 How to reach me : ivettesanchez1404@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I have a chihuahua named Orea!

 <!---
 IvetteSanchez-Perez/IvetteSanchez-Perez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.